Submission Instructions and

 best possible environment, that of well-written, Best of the Web

-calibre tales which both showcase and compliment their artwork.
+caliber tales which both showcase and compliment their artwork.

 There is no charge to the illustrator.

-other decison-makers the means to properly assess
+decison-makers the means to properly assess an illustrator's

-that unique ability to maintain the same character appearance
+unique ability to maintain the same character appearance

 throughout a series of images, thus becoming an ideal candidate